-Before starting treatment with lithium, it is important to get kidney function tests and thyroid function tests.
-In patients above 50 years of age, an electrocardiogram must also be done.
+Before starting treatment with lithium, it is essential to get kidney function tests and thyroid function tests.
+In patients above 50 years of age, an electrocardiogram is also necessary.
 Repeat these tests once or twice a year in patients on lithium therapy.
 Because lithium is associated with weight gain, it is important to weigh a patient before starting treatment.
-It is also beneficial to determine if the patient has prediabetes, diabetes or dyslipidemia.
+It is also beneficial to determine if the patient has prediabetes, diabetes, or dyslipidemia.

 Monitoring of therapeutic levels includes trough plasma levels drawn 8 to 12 hours after the last dose.
-The therapeutic range is 1.0 to 1.5 mEq/L for acute treatment and 0.6 to 1.2 mEq/L for chronic treatment.
-Monitoring should be done every 1 to 2 weeks until the desired therapeutic levels are reached.
-Then, check lithium levels every 2 to 3 months for 6 months.
+The therapeutic range is 1.0 to 1.5 mEq/L for acute treatment and 0.6 to 1.2 mEq/L for chronic therapy.
+Monitoring should be done every 1 to 2 weeks until reaching the desired therapeutic levels.
+Then, check lithium levels every 2 to 3 months for six months.
 It is also important to monitor patients for dehydration and lower the dose when there are signs of infection, excessive sweating, or diarrhea.
-Toxic levels are considered to be more than 2 mEq/L.
+Toxic levels are when the drug level is more than 2 mEq/L.

-Lithium has a very small therapeutic index, and toxic levels are usually considered above 2 mEq/L which is very close to its therapeutic range.
+Lithium has a very narrow therapeutic index, and toxic levels are when the drug is above 2 mEq/L, which is very close to its therapeutic range.
 Lithium toxicity can cause interstitial nephritis, arrhythmia, sick sinus syndrome, hypotension, T wave abnormalities, and bradycardia.
 Rarely, toxicity can cause pseudotumor cerebri and seizures.
 Lithium toxicity has no antidote.
 Treatment for lithium toxicity is primarily hydration and to stop the drug.
-Give hydration with normal saline which will also enhance lithium excretion.
+Give hydration with normal saline, which will also enhance lithium excretion.
 Avoid all diuretics.
-If the patient has severe renal dysfunction or failure, or severe altered mental status, then start with hemodialysis.
+If the patient has severe renal dysfunction or failure, or severely altered mental status, then start with hemodialysis.
 20 to 30 mg of propranolol given 2 to 3 times per day may help reduce tremors.